aburky4247/311Services/README.md

 -311_import_and_analysis.py: This contains both the script to build the SQLite tables and the script that runs the analysis for my five questions.
 I built and tested the code in my Jupyter Notebook and moved it into this .py file as I progressed, saving and pushing my changes as I went.
 This file has the same contents as my .ipynb file, but it contains version history for review

--311_import_and_analysis.ipynb: This is the same as my .py file, but I recommend using it because of the capabilities included in Jupyter notebooks
+-analysis.ipynb: This is the same as my 311_import_and_analysis.py file, but I recommend using it because of the capabilities included in Jupyter notebooks

 Instructions for execution:

--I import multiple packages that are utilized throughout my code at the start.
-The following should be run on your terminal to ensure you have the proper installations to use these packages:
+-I import multiple extensions that are utilized throughout my code at the start.
+The following should be run on your terminal to ensure you have the proper installations to use these packages (this can also be found in requirements.txt:
   -pip install [fill in]

 -Now you can run the 311_import_and_analysis.ipynb file